SkyAPM/cpp2sky/README.md

 ```

 Note:
-- If you want to build this project over c11, you must update grpc version(current version:v1.46.6).
+- This project requires C++17 or later (enforced by gRPC v1.74.1 dependency).
-- Only test cmake using Centos and Ubuntu.
+- CMake builds are tested on Ubuntu and CentOS.

 #### Develop